thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ## Red-Green Algorithm

-The efficacy of our query engine lies in its deftness at determining a query does not need to be run.
+The efficacy of our query engine lies in its deftness at determining when a query does not need to be run.
 We'll need an algorithm to determine when a query must be run.
 We borrow a tried and true algorithm from Rust: the [red-green algorithm](https://salsa-rs.github.io/salsa/reference/algorithm.html).

-At a high level, the red-green algorithm associates each query with a color, red or green.
+At a high level, the red-green algorithm associates each query with a color, red, or green.
-When a query is green we're safe to reuse it's cached value, when a query is red we need to re-execute it and update it's cache.
+When a query is green we're safe to reuse it's cached value.
+When a query is red, we need to reexecute it and update it's cache.

 {{< notice note >}}
 We say query here, but we really mean a query with a particular set of arguments.
 We'll have a query `cst_of(Uri)` that takes in a file URI and outputs a parse tree.
-That query's cache will havea an entry per file URI we parse, and each entry can be red or green
+That query's cache will have an entry per file URI we parse, and each entry can be red or green
 {{</ notice >}}

 All our queries begin red.
 Upon executing them, we mark them green.
 When a query's input changes, we mark it red again.
-Before our engine exeuctes any query, it checks the colors of that query's dependencies.
+Before our engine executes any query, it checks the colors of that query's dependencies.
-If all of them are green, we can eschew our run and use our querie's cached value.
+If all of them are green, we can eschew our run and use our query's cached value.

 When any dependency is red, our engine executes our query.
-This does not necessairly force our query back to red, however.
+This does not necessarily mark our query red, however.
 We first compare our new value with the cached value.
 If our execution produced an equal value, we leave our query green.
 Only when they are different do we mark our query red.

 This is more important in practice than it might seem.
 Imagine a scenario where we make a trivial change in our source text, changing whitespace, adding a comment, etc.
-We have to re-run our parsing query, but upon desugaring we'd produce the same AST and mark our desugaring query green.
+We have to rerun our parsing query.
+Upon desugaring, however, we'd produce the same AST, marking our desugaring query green.
 Any query that depends on desugaring no longer needs to update.
-We've saved ourself from having to re-execute the remainder of our passes.
+We've saved ourself from executing the remainder of our passes.

 With our exposition out of the way, we can begin looking at some actual code.
 `QueryContext` represents our query engine and holds everything it needs: